Andrew Pike: Career

-After completing an M.A. on the history of Australian cinema at the Australian National University in Canberra, Pike worked as a cinema manager.
-During this time, he wrote many articles on film, which were published in journals and newspapers.
+Pike started working as a cinema manager.
+During this time, he wrote many articles on film, which were published in journals and newspapers, as well as conducting research for his first book.

-Pike was then given the opportunity to work for three years as a Consultant to the film collection of the National Library of Australia.
+He was then given the opportunity to work for three years as a consultant to the film collection of the National Library of Australia.
 This included the acquisition of films for study purposes in schools and universities.
-His next position was as a Research Fellow in the Department of Pacific and South-East Asian History at the Australian National University.
-Between 1989 and 1992, he was a board member of the Australian Film Commission.

-In 1999 Pike was instrumental to the founding of the Friends of the National Film and Sound Archive, an association dedicated to supporting the Archive's work and to promote the principles of best practice in the film archive profession.
-He was elected President of the association in 2004.
+His next position was as a research fellow in the Department of Pacific and South-East Asian History at ANU, where he worked for three years.

-Pike has a keen interest in policy issues affecting the film industry and is a frequent contributor to debates on industry issues.
-For example, he instigated forums on film culture at both the Sydney and Melbourne Film Festivals in 2000.
-He was also engaged as a consultant on regional cinemas by the New South Wales Film and Television Office and is active in promoting an expansion of audiences and a wider public appreciation of all aspects of cinema.
-He has a regular segment on ABC radio talking about film history.
+He was engaged as a consultant on regional cinemas by the New South Wales Film and Television Office and became active in promoting an expansion of audiences and a wider public appreciation of all aspects of cinema.

-In 2003 Pike was a Founding Member and Secretary of the ACT Film and Television Council.
-From 2008 to 2012, he was a member of the ACT Government's Cultural Council, advising the Arts Minister on arts policy and strategies.
-He also served as Chairman of the ACT Screen Investment Fund for the ACT Government, and has chaired the MPA APSA film development fund for the Asia Pacific Screen Academy from 2010 to 2015.
+In 2017, Pike was appointed director of the Canberra International Film Festival.